 “We had tightened our safety belts and that is the reason why we were lucky not to sustain injuries,” he said.

 He added: “I wish to assure my friends and fans that I am well and just resting at home.”

-Kipsang said he escaped a head-on collision with the lorry which, he claims, was on full light that hampered visibility.
-The car’s front part of the mangled.
+Kipsang said he escaped a head-on collision with the lorry which, he claims was on full light that hampered visibility.

 The accident happens barely four months after world 800m record holder David Rudisha was involved in a road accident, escaping with minor injuries when his SUV rammed into a bus at Kegogi area along Keroka-Sotik road.